weikio/PluginFramework/README.md

 Using Plugin Framework can be as easy as adding a single new line into ConfigureServices:

 ```
-services.AddPluginFramework<IOperator>(@".\mypluginsFolder");
+services.AddPluginFramework<IOperator>(@".\myplugins");
 ```

-The code finds all the plugins (types that implement the custom IOperator-interface) from the mypluginsFolder.
+The code finds all the plugins (types that implement the custom IOperator-interface) from the myplugins-folder.
 The plugins can be used in a controller using constructor injection:

 ```
-public CalculatorController(IEnumerable<Plugin> plugins)
+public CalculatorController(IEnumerable<IOperator> operator)
 {
 	_operators = operators;
 }